Mopok/auto-youtube-subscription-playlist-2/README.md

+**NOTE**
+In this fork there is a new function that makes a monthly playlist if there isn't one already, the monthly playlists follow this naming convention "Jan 2016 Watch Later".
+This is mostly just for personal use to make monthly playlists to help organize videos.
+So on every new month a user can run the funcion "Update Month," which will make the new playlist, if it doesn't exist, and then replace the old playlist in the spread sheet.
+Then running the function "Update Playlist" will update the new playlist with all the videos since the last update.
+Follow the same setup below to use this.
+But use this version for the files.
+All the same instructions apply.

 # Description [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RPRJ8UNWNWUK2)
 This is a Google Apps Script that automatically adds new Youtube videos to playlists (a replacement for Youtube Collections feature).